• Skip to main content

 We like using a mix of Yukon Gold potatoes for intense potato flavor and russet for starchiness.
 Russet potatoes are starchy potatoes, making fluffy vegan mashed potatoes but don't pack much potato flavor.

-If you need to choose between the two, go for Yukon gold potatoes, but making the half-half potatoes mix, provides the best results.
+If you must choose between the two, go for Yukon gold potatoes, but mixing half-half potatoes provides the best results.

 The third tip is to cut the potatoes into similar sizes.
 Might you be asking, why does it even matter?
 It does.

-When you cut the potatoes or any other vegetable using the same size, you make sure that all are cooked evenly.
+When you cut the potatoes or any other vegetable using the same size, you ensure all are cooked evenly.

 The same concept applies when you want different textures with the same vegetable in a dish like a stew or risotto; chop them unevenly.